rahulhaque/laravel-filepond/README.md

 ## Development

 First clone the repo and `cd` into the directory.
-Switch to `10.x-dev` branch.
-Build and start development environment with docker.
+Build development environment with docker.

 ```bash
 # Build the development image